Finite Rank Perturbations of Linear Relations and Matrix Pencils: Rank-one perturbations of matrix pencils

-In this section we apply our results to matrix pencils $\mathcal A$ of the form
+In this section we apply our results to matrix pencils $P$ of the form

 where $s\in \mathbb C$ and $E$, $F$ are square matrices in $\mathbb C^{d\times d}$.
-We will estimate the change of the number of Jordan chains of $\mathcal A$ under a perturbation with a rank-one matrix pencil.
+We will estimate the change of the number of Jordan chains of $P$ under a perturbation with a rank-one matrix pencil.

-Matrix pencils of the form \eqref{pencil} appear in a natural way in the study of differential algebraic equations which are a generalization of the abstract Cauchy problem:

-where $x_0\in\C^d$ is the initial value.
 We do not assume $E$ to be invertible.
-Nevertheless if we identify $E$ with the linear relation given by the graph of $E$, then we have an inverse $E^{-1}$ of $E$ in the sense of linear relations, see \eqref{Dammtor}.
-Moreover, if $F$ is identified with the linear relation given by the graph of $F$, then one easily sees that \eqref{eq:ivp_DAE} is equivalent to
+Nevertheless, if we identify $E$ with the linear relation given by the graph of $E$ then we have an inverse $E^{-1}$ of $E$ in the sense of linear relations, see \eqref{Dammtor}.
+Also, we have that